MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XXXV-Rural-Housing-Service-Department-Agriculture/part-3560-Direct-MultiFamily-Housing-Loans-Grants/subpart-D-MultiFamily-Housing-Occupancy/section-3560.154.md

 (i) *Purging waiting list.* Procedures used by borrowers to purge waiting list must be documented in the project's management plan and must be based on the length of the waiting list or the extent of time an applicant will be expected to wait for housing.
 At a minimum, borrowers must document removal of any names from the waiting list with the time and date of the removal.
 If an electronic waiting list is used, borrowers must periodically print out electronic waiting lists or preserve backup copies showing how the waiting list appeared before and after the removal of each name.

-(j) *Criminal activity.* Borrowers may deny admission for criminal activity or alcohol abuse by household members in accordance with the provisions of 24 CFR 5.854, 5.855, 5.856, and 5.857.
+(j) *Criminal activity.* Borrowers will deny admission for criminal activity or alcohol abuse by household members in accordance with the provisions of 24 CFR 5.854, 5.855, 5.856, and 5.857.

-Effective Date Note:At 70 FR 8503, Feb.
+[69 FR 69106, Nov.
+26, 2004, as amended at 87 FR 11281, Mar.
+1, 2022]Effective Date Note:At 70 FR 8503, Feb.
 22, 2005, in § 3560.154(a)(7), implementation of the words “\* \* \* and a certification that the applicant is a U.S. citizen or a qualified alien as defined in § 3560.11 \* \* \*” was delayed indefinitely.